By Philip Rossetti for RealClearEnergy

 A recent survey of young adults found that 59 percent of respondents were either extremely or very worried about climate change.
 Famously, Rep. Alexandria Ocasio-Cortez (D-N.Y.) said in 2019 that millennials feared the “world would end in 12 years” without serious climate action.

 The Intergovernmental Panel on Climate Change’s (IPCC) latest report was described as “code red” for climate, and politicians renewed calls for immediate global action.
-Everywhere people turn the message is the same: climate change is a serious problem, even an “existential threat” according to some politicians, and no cost is too high to address it.
+Everywhere people turn the message is the same: climate change is serious problem, even an “existential threat” according to some politicians, and no cost is too high to address it.

 While climate-related disasters such as wildfires and hurricanes receive ample attention, they do not even approach the level of “existential threat” touted by certain politicians.

 The Congressional Budget Office estimates that climate change will reduce U.S. GDP by about 1 percent by 2050, driven mostly by extreme weather.
 These impacts are serious, but manageable, and do not create a compelling case for a by-any-means-necessary climate policy.

 The most pressing threat from climate change is its potential exacerbation of “tail effects,” the low-probability high-impact scenarios that have devastating ecological and civilizational impacts.
 Such impacts can include things like collapse of the Atlantic Meridional Overturning Circulation (AMOC); climate feedback loops; or simply combinations of extreme weather events that overwhelm governments, as potentially caused the civilizational collapse of the Bronze Age.

 Properly understood, climate policy should be about avoiding these worst-case scenarios—and that is much more achievable than total and rapid decarbonization.